-If a CA's Signature Keys are compromised, lost, or suspected to be 5.7.3 CA Private compromised: Key
+If a CA's Signature Keys are compromised, lost, or suspected to be compromised:

-Compromise Procedures All cross certified CAs shall be securely notified at the earliest feasible time (so that entities may Issue CRLs revoking any Cross-Certificates Issued to the CA); A CA Key Pair shall be generated by the CA in accordance with procedures set forth in the applicable CPS; New CA Certificates shall be requested in accordance with the initial Registration process set elsewhere in this CP; If the CA can obtain accurate information on the Certificates it has Issued and that are still valid (i.e., not expired or Revoked), the CA may re-issue (i.e., renew) those Certificates with the notAfter date in the Certificate as in original Certificates; and If the CA is the Root CA, it shall provide the Subscribers the new Trust Anchor using secure means.
+- 1. All cross certified CAs shall be securely notified at the earliest feasible time (so that entities may Issue CRLs revoking any Cross-Certificates Issued to the CA); - 2.
+A CA Key Pair shall be generated by the CA in accordance with procedures set forth in the applicable CPS; - 3.
+New CA Certificates shall be requested in accordance with the initial Registration process set elsewhere in this CP; - 4.
+If the CA can obtain accurate information on the Certificates it has Issued and that are still valid (i.e., not expired or Revoked), the CA may re-issue (i.e., renew) those Certificates with the notAfter date in the Certificate as in original Certificates; and - 5.
+If the CA is the Root CA, it shall provide the Subscribers the new Trust Anchor using secure means.

+The CA governing body shall also investigate what caused the compromise or loss, and what measures shall be taken to preclude recurrence.

 If a CSA Key is compromised, all Certificates Issued to the CSA shall be Revoked, if applicable.
 The CSA will generate a new Key Pair and request new Certificate(s), if applicable.
 If the CSA provides Certificate status services for a Trust Anchor, the Relying Parties will be provided the new Trust Anchor in a secure manner (so that the Trust Anchor integrity is maintained) to replace the compromised Trust Anchor.

-If a RA, RA Administrator, or LRA Signature Keys are compromised, lost, or suspected to be compromised: The Certificate shall be immediately Revoked; A new Key Pair shall be generated in accordance with procedures set forth in the applicable CPS; A new Certificate shall be requested in accordance with the initial Registration process set elsewhere in this CP; All Certificate Registration requests approved by the RA, RA Administrator, or LRA since the date of the suspected compromise shall be reviewed to determine legitimacy; and For those Certificates requests or approval than cannot be ascertained as legitimate, the resultant Certificates shall be Revoked and their subjects (i.e., Subscribers) shall be notified of Revocation.
-5.7.4 Business Continuity Capabilities After a Disaster In the case of a disaster whereby a CA installation is physically damaged and all copies of the CA Signing Key are destroyed as a result, the CA shall request that its Certificates be Revoked.
+If a RA, RA Administrator, or LRA Signature Keys are compromised, lost, or suspected to be compromised:

+- 1. The Certificate shall be immediately Revoked; - 2.
+A new Key Pair shall be generated in accordance with procedures set forth in the applicable CPS; - 3.
+A new Certificate shall be requested in accordance with the initial Registration process set elsewhere in this CP; - 4.
+All Certificate Registration requests approved by the RA, RA Administrator, or LRA since the date of the suspected compromise shall be reviewed to determine legitimacy; and

+For those Certificates requests or approval than cannot be ascertained as legitimate, the resultant Certificates shall be Revoked and their subjects (i.e., Subscribers) shall be notified of Revocation.

+5.7.4 Business

+Continuity

+Capabilities

+After a

+Disaster

+In the case of a disaster whereby a CA installation is physically damaged and all copies of the CA Signing Key are destroyed as a result, the CA shall request that its Certificates be Revoked.
 The CA shall follow steps 1 through 5 in Section 5.7.3 above.